AqramJR/URTab/README.md

 # URTab: A Customizable New Tab Page for Brave Browser

-URTab is a Brave browser extension that enhances the new tab experience with customizable animated backgrounds, a live clock, and user-friendly settings.
+URTab is a Brave/Chrome browser extension that enhances the new tab experience with customizable animated backgrounds, a live clock, and user-friendly settings.

 ## Features

 - Animated Customizable backgrounds (images, GIFs, videos)
-- Customizable Clock
-- Customizable Date
-- Customizable Day
+- Customizable Clock/Date
 - Easy access settings popup

 ## TODO List